 (b) A sentence of 18 months rigorous imprisonment imposed on Lokmanya Tilak.

-(c) The arrest and deportation of Lala Lajput Rai and Ajit Singh, and passing of the Punjab
+(c) The arrest and deportation of Lala Lajpat Rai and Ajit Singh, and passing of the Punjab Colonization Bill.

 (d) Death sentence pronounced on the Chapekar brothers.